Endothiodon: Palaeoecology

 Endothiodon was first discovered in the Karoo region of Beaufort West, South Africa.
 The Karoo region is characteristic of siltstones that are fine-to medium- or coarse-grained, dark or greenish grey, and very finely crossbedded.
 Since then several more specimens have been found in African countries including the Usili, Ruhuhu and lower part of the Kawinga Formations of Tanzania, the basal beds of Madumabisa Mudstone of Zambia, and Chiweta Beds, Malawi.
-Endothiodon has been placed in the Tropidostoma and/or Cistecephalus Assemblage Zones and dates back to a Late Permian (Tatarian) age.
-In 1997 the first specimen of E. mahalanobsi was found in the Kundaram Formation in the north-western part of Pranhita-Godavari valley near Golet in Adilabad district, Andhra Pradesh, India.
+Endothiodon has been placed in the Endothiodon and/or Cistecephalus Assemblage Zones and dates back to a Late Permian (Tatarian) age.
+In 1997 the first specimen of E. mahalanobisi was found in the Kundaram Formation in the north-western part of Pranhita-Godavari valley near Golet in Adilabad district, Andhra Pradesh, India.
 The Kundaram Formation is characterized by mudstone, sandstone, and ferruginous shale.
 In addition to Africa and India, Endothiodon is also known from the Morro Pelado Member of Rio do Rasto Formation in the Paraná Basin, Brazil.

 A taphonomic reconstruction of the Late Permian showed that there were well established, dense, riverine vegetation.
 It was originally thought that Endothiodon would grub matter out of the ground using its beak.
 This is now seen as implausible because of the position of the external nares on the snout being placed so far anteriorly.
-Instead, it is now thought that Endothiodon inhabited the dense riverine vegetation and would crop foliage with its beak before processing it with its specialized and extensive oral cavity.
+Instead, it is now thought that Endothiodon inhabited the dense riverine vegetation and would crop foliage with its beak before processing it with its specialized and extensive oral cavity. δ18O and δ13C values reveal that E. bathystoma fed on riverine vegetation, as well as that juveniles of the species incorporated insects into their diet.